spinnaker/spinnaker.github.io/community/contributing/submitting.md

 It's possible that we'll encourage you to write an RFC if your change is large or impactful enough.
-There is an [RFC template](https://github.com/spinnaker/governance/blob/master/rfc/.template.md) you should use for this.
+There is an [RFC template](https://github.com/spinnaker/governance/blob/master/rfc/.template.md) to use for this.
 There are also several [already-submitted RFCs](https://github.com/spinnaker/governance/tree/master/rfc) you can use for reference.